-The total pension liability in the June 30, 2019 actuarial valuation was determined using an individual entry-age normal actuarial cost method and the following actuarial assumptions:
+The total pension liability in the June 30, 2020 actuarial valuation was determined using an individual entry-age normal actuarial cost method and the following actuarial assumptions:

-Assumptions GERF TRA

-Inflation 2.50% 2.50%

-2.3070 210 0 70

-Wage growth rate 2.85% for 10 years, and 3.25% thereafter

-Active member payroll 3.25% 2.85% to 8.85% for 10 years, and 3.25% to 9.25% thereafter
+Assumptions GERF TRA Inflation Wage growth rate 2.25% 2.50% 2.85% before July 1, 2028, and 3.25% thereafter Projected salary increase Active member payroll growth Investment rate of return 3.00% 7.50% 2.85% to $8.85%$ before July 1, 2028, and 3.25% to 9.25% thereafter $7.50%$

-Investment rate of return 7.50% 7.50%

 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors, and disabilitants for all plans were based on RP-2014 tables for males or females, as appropriate, with slight adjustments.
-Cost of living benefit increases after retirement for retirees are assumed to be 1.25 percent per year for the GERF and 1.00 percent for January 2019 through January 2023, then increasing by 0.10 percent each year, up to 1.50 percent annually for the TRA.
+Mortality rates for active members, retirees, survivors, and disabilitants for all plans were based on Pub-2010 General Employee Mortality Table for the GERF Plan and the RP-2014 tables for the TRA for males and females, as appropriate, with slight adjustments to fit the PERA's experience.
+Cost of living benefit increases after retirement for retirees are assumed to be 1.25 percent per year for the GERF and 1.00 percent for January 2020 through January 2023, then increasing by 0.10 percent each year, up to 1.50 percent annually for the TRA.

-Actuarial assumptions used in the June 30, 2019 valuations were based on the results of actuarial experience studies.
+Actuarial assumptions used in the June 30, 2020 valuations were based on the results of actuarial experience studies.
 The most recent four-year experience study in the GERF plan was completed in 2019.
-Economic assumptions were updated in 2018, based on a review of inflation and investment return assumptions.
+The assumption changes were adopted by the Board and became effective with the July 1, 2020 actuarial valuation.
 The most recent experience study in the TRA plan was completed in 2015, with economic assumptions updated in 2017.

-The following changes in actuarial assumptions and plan provisions occurred in 2019:
+The following changes in actuarial assumptions and plan provisions occurred in 2020: